 What Is a Transformation?

 The Cambridge dictionary tells us that a transformation is “a complete change in the appearance or character of something or someone”.

 A transformation is also “the process of changing completely the character or appearance of something in order to improve it”.
 As a synonym, a metamorphosis is a change into a completely different form or type, a change in composition or structure.

-Switching technologies from mechanical to hydro-mechanical and then to fly-by-wire control systems in aeronautics are typical examples of transformations.
+In aerospace, switching technologies from mechanical to hydro-mechanical and then to fly-by-wire control systems are typical examples of transformations.

 During a transformation process, new “things” emerge.
 Emergence is “the fact of something becoming known or starting to exist”, or “the process of appearing”.
 Several types of emergence exist.

-Example 2 – a caterpillar grows, pupates a chrysalis.
+Example 2 – a caterpillar hungrily stuffs itself with leaves, grows, and then pupates a chrysalis.
 When metamorphosis is complete, the pupal skin splits and a butterfly flies off.

 The first example is an “emergent behavior” that characterizes properties of a system that are in some way (possibly in a particular way) not captured by the properties of the parts.

 The second example is a temporal version in which a new kind of system “emerges” at some historical time without in some way being captured in the previously existing systems.

 In each case, the initial system and its components become something entirely new.
 There is no way to run the process backwards, recover the initial state of the components, and start all over again.